- Syria, Raqqa, late 12th century

 In decorative terms, this piece has features that appear in other pieces from Raqqa, where inscriptions and pseudo-inscriptions combine with floral decorations.
 The dark brown of the lustre painting is also typical of this ceramic-producing centre, which did not survive the Mongol invasions in 1259.

-Acquired by Calouste Gulbenkian from Kiran Kelekian on December 27th, 1907.
+Acquired by Calouste Gulbenkian from Dikran Kelekian, 27 December 1907.

-The Arts of Islam, exhibition catalogue, The Arts Council of Great Britain, London (Hayward Gallery), 1976, no. 303
+The Arts of Islam, exhibition catalogue.
+London: The Arts Council of Great Britain (Hayward Gallery), 1976, no. 303.

 Santiago de Compostela 2000